 You don’t need us to explain the merits of Benidorm – its six kilometres of beaches, vibrant nightlife and family-forward theme parks, and waterparks make this Spanish hotspot unforgettable.
 Trips to Benidorm are so popular, that they’ve taken on a life of their own.

 This all might make Benidorm seem like it’s out of the average holiday price range, but it’s actually the opposite.
 With Benidorm being so large and tourist-friendly, there are countless ways to holiday here.
-Enjoy big time All Inclusive hotels to Self Catering apartments and everything in between.
+Enjoy All Inclusive resorts to Self Catering apartments and everything in between.

 Affordable in more ways than one with tasty eateries, shopping centres and exciting excursions, all at prices that won’t break the bank.
 Just a short flight away, Benidorm is a paradise for money savers.

 Costa Blanca is the sliver of Spain’s coastline that encompasses Benidorm, but there’s so much more to this pocket of paradise.
 Days here are supremely sunny more often than not, and almost always revolve around the beach, as Costa Blanca has many.

 Denia sits in the shadow of the Montgo Mountain and offers visitors a wealth of outdoorsy attractions, while Moraira is a sleepy fishing village still steeped in its original rustic charm.
 Down this way, holidays are effortlessly cheap and always relaxing.

 Another of Spain’s popular holiday destinations, Costa Del Sol is surprisingly cheap as far as holidays in the sun go.
 The region’s long list of resorts means you aren’t lacking in choice out here, while a selection of nearly 20 Blue Flag award-winning beaches means beauty isn’t in short supply either.